jhsoftware/SimpleFailover-Docs/docs/gui_main_logtab.md

 The number of log lines displayed in the log are can be configured in the [Options dialog / Logging section](gui_opt_logging.md).

-## Tool bar buttons
+## Toolbar buttons

-When the main window Log tab is selected the tool bar has the following extra buttons:
+When the main window Log tab is selected the toolbar has the following extra buttons:

 - **Copy to clipboard**\
 Copies all the content of the log area below to the Windows clipboard.
 Insert text into another program (like notepad) using the paste function (CTRL+V).